Hernia

 What is a hernia?

-A hernia, often a herniated nuclei pulposi, occurs when the intervertebral disc of the spine bulges or tears, causing the core of the disc to press on surrounding nerves.
+A hernia, often a hernia nuclei pulposi, occurs when the intervertebral disc of the spine bulges or ruptures, causing the core of the disc to press on surrounding nerves.
 This can cause pain, tingling or loss of strength, often in the back, buttock or legs.
-Herniated discs are most common in the lower back, but can also occur in the neck.
+Hernias are most common in the lower back, but can also occur in the neck.

 Complaints